 The Jewish Food Bank is held every two weeks at the Peretz Centre for Secular Jewish Culture, 6184 Ash Street, from 9am – 10:30am on alternate Thursday mornings.
 We serve approximately 300 people.

-While we are not a kosher food bank, the Jewish Food Bank does not offer any meats, poultry or their by-products kosher or not — or anything marine that does not have fins or scales, or their by-products.
+While we are not a kosher food bank, the Jewish Food Bank does not offer any meats, poultry or shellfish.
 In addition, for those clients who do keep kosher, we ensure that kosher items are available to them.
-We try as best we can to accommodate other dietary needs of our clients such as low-sodium items, gluten free items and the like.

 The majority of supplies are bought, and we rely heavily on donations.
 Items such as food and toiletries, soap, shampoo, toilet paper and diapers are greatly appreciated and needed.